base/base/docs/specs/experimental/alt-da.md

 Users have a set number of L1 blocks (`challengeWindow`) during which they are able to call the `challenge` method of the contract with the following inputs:

+**Note:** Resolving Input Data through the Data Availability Challenge Contract is implemented only for `type=0 (keccak)` commitments.
+This is because `type=1 (da-service)` commitments are designed to be handled by a DA Server which is repsonsible the mapping between commitment and input datas.
+Due to this "generic" handling nature, there is currently no on-chain mechanism to verify commitments.

 ```solidity
 function challenge(uint256 challengedBlockNumber, bytes calldata challengedCommitment) external payable
 ```